 Why?
 Because in one of my business writing classes years ago, an eager woman raised her hand, jumped to her feet, and yelled out her answer: “Next Tuesday will analyze and organize the reports!”

 But she had done EXACTLY what I said to do.
-And I suddenly realized I had left out something vital in my instructions.
-Now I add “if it makes sense,” and I explain what I mean, so that no one has to be embarrassed.
+And I suddenly realized I had left out something vital in my instructions: if it makes sense.
+Now I add that and I explain what I mean, so that no one has to be embarrassed.
 (No, next Tuesday cannot do something.
 Yes, the sentence ends with “by next Tuesday.”
-This is a case of a human having to read carefully and understand what’s still missing: the actual actor.)
+Here we have to read carefully and understand what’s still missing: the actual actor.)

 Aha!
-Susan is going to, or the finance department is going to!
-Start your sentence with that person’s or department’s name, and you’ll be using the active voice.
+Susan is going to, or the finance department is going to, or the Sales Manager is going to!
+Start your sentence with the correct answer, and you’ll be using the active voice.

 Does this finally make sense?